 Leasing companies that claim to not know or care about equipment values or if the leases bundled services and equipment, likely booked the Norvergence leases as "net receivables."
 What is striking, however, is that despite this accounting position, when it comes to insurance, these same leasing companies no longer view these same leases as net receivables with unknown equipment values.
-Suddenly "equipment" has a value that they claim to know and they represent this value to insurance companies, naming themselves as the payees upon loss of the equipment.
+Suddenly "equipment" has a value that they claim to know and they represent to insurance companies, naming themselves as the payees upon loss of the equipment.

-Leasing companies dared to represent "equipment values" to insurers who believed they were insuring equipment, and they charged customers premiums, not based upon the actual replacement value, but based on the total amount leasing companies paid to Norvergence.
-In the case of Norvergence, this means in reality insuring services ranging from \$10,000-\$340,000 with equipment underlying the lease worth only \$200 or \$1550.
+Leasing companies dared to represent "equipment values" to insurers who believed they were insuring equipment, and they charged customers premiums, not based upon the actual replacement value, but at a cost equal to the total amount leasing companies paid to Norvergence.
+In the case of Norvergence, this means insuring and collecting on services based equipment leases ranging from \$10,000-\$340,000 leases, with equipment underlying the lease worth only \$200 or \$1550.

-In my earlier report prepared for the ELA Conference, that Mr. Fleming prevented me from presenting, CIT has a particularly troubling inconsistency in the charging of premiums to lessees.
-Not only were customers cheated by paying hundreds of dollars in insurance for equipment only worth \$200 or \$1550, CIT claims in writing that the premiums paid by lessees is only a "reimbursement."
+You will see in my earlier report prepared for the ELA Conference, that you prevented me from presenting, CIT has a particularly troubling inconsistency in the charging of premiums to lessees.
+Not only were customers cheated by paying hundreds of dollars for insurance for equipment only worth \$200 or \$1550, CIT claims in writing that the premiums paid by lessees is only a "reimbursement."
 The rate provided by their insurers proved this to be untrue.

 Moreover, CIT 's premiums, in a random sample of customers, indicate that the premiums were not based on their stated "insured amount."
 One would naturally predict that CIT's higher insured amounts would generate the highest premium charges.
-The almost total lack of correlation between insured amounts and premium charges, found in CIT's case, indicates to me two possibilities: one, they had some sort of valuation system for the equipment that departs from what they declare is the "insured value" and is not transparent, or they bought the policy from their insurance company and payed the simple rate.
-They then do some brand of their own risk-analysis, as if they were themselves an insurance company, and then charge lessees premiums according to this formula.
+The almost total lack of correlation between insured amounts and premium charges, found in CIT's case, indicates to me two possibilities: one, they had some sort of valuation system for the equipment that departs from what they declare is the "insured value" and is not transparent, or they bought the policy from their insurance company and pay the simple rate, but then do some brand of their own risk-analysis, as if they were themselves an insurance company, and then charge lessees premiums according to this formula.